 (5) Before a security lodged with the Commission is discharged the Commission may require a licensee, or former licensee, in respect of whose licence the security was lodged to produce at the office of the Commission all records relating to the conduct of business under that licence, or such of those records as the Commission specifies in writing, for inspection by the Commission, and a person who contravenes any such requirement commits an offence.

-Penalty: $5 000.
+Penalty for this subsection: a fine of $5 000.

 (6) In subsection (5), a reference to a licensee includes —